mehdigolzadeh/BoDeGiC/README.md

 # BoDeGiC
 An automated tool to identify bots in Git repositories by analysing commit information.
-The tool has been developed by Mehdi Golzadeh, researcher at the Software Engineering Lab of the University of Mons (Belgium) as part of his PhD research.
+The tool has been developed by Mehdi Golzadeh, researcher at the Software Engineering Lab of the University of Mons (Belgium) as part of his PhD research in the context of the [SECO-ASSIST](https://secoassist.github.io) Excellence of Science Project.

-This tool accepts the name of a list of Git repositories and computes its output in three steps.
+BoDeGiC accepts the name of a list of git repositories and computes its output in three steps.
-The first step consists of extracting all commit information from the specified Git repositories using git log.
+The first step consists of extracting all commit information from the specified git repositories using git log.
 This step results in a list of authors and their corresponding commits.
 The second step consists of computing the number of messages, empty messages, message patterns, and inequality between the number of messages within patterns.
-The third step simply applies the model we developed on these examples and outputs the prediction made by the model
+The third step simply applies the model we developed on these examples and outputs the prediction made by the model.

 More details about the classification model can be found in a companion research article that is currently under peer review.

-**Important note!** When running the tool on a Git repository of your choice, it is possible, for some human authors or bot authors to be misclassified by the classification model.
+**Important note!** When running the tool on a git repository of your choice, it is possible, for some human authors or bot authors to be misclassified by the classification model.
 If you would encounter such situations while running the tool, please inform us about it, so that we can strive to further improve the accurracy of the classification algorithm.

 ## Installation